Martin-Nemecky/reporting-app/README.md

 npm run dev
 ```

 Open [https://localhost:3000](https://localhost:3000) with your browser to see the result.
+Please use `test` as username and `test` as password on the login page.

 ## Notes